KERRY DAVID

 In 2022, Hallmark green lit Kerry's feature film, "The Journey Ahead" by Erin Engman.
 A 17- year journey to bring to the screen!
 "TJA" is a fictional drama about two women from different generations, racial and sociological backgrounds and stars Holly Robinson Peete and Kaylee Bryant.
 They heal each other's broken lives during a long, road trip across the United States.

-• IMPACTFUL FILMS THAT INSPIRE
+• KDC Films: IMPACTFUL FILMS THAT INSPIRE

 Email: producer.grl@gmail.com